edgio-docs/edgio-docs/src/pages/guides/basics/hostnames_and_origins.md

 1. Load the **Hostnames** page.

-    1. From the {{ PORTAL }}, select the desired property.
+    1. From the {{ PORTAL }}, select the desired private or team space.
+    2. Select the desired property.
-    2. From the left-hand pane, select the desired environment from under the **Environments** section.
+    3. From the left-hand pane, select the desired environment from under the **Environments** section.
-    3. From the left-hand pane, select **Hostnames**.
+    4. From the left-hand pane, select **Hostnames**.

 2. Perform one of the following steps: